segmentio/segment-docs/src/connections/destinations/catalog/sentry/index.md

 ## Troubleshoot Sentry

-Since Sentry is an error tracking application, we need to make sure to send something broken from the website to see the event appear in Sentry dashboard.
-For example, firing the following error event from the web console, Sentry.captureException(new Error("Some error"));we can see the relevant event payload with the event_id information as below -
+Since Sentry is an error tracking application, Segment needs to send something broken from the website to see the event appear in the Sentry dashboard.
+For example, firing the following error event from the web console, `Sentry.captureException(new Error("Some error"))`; Segment can see the relevant event payload with the `event_id` information.

  ![image](https://user-images.githubusercontent.com/96406241/226262825-d038a0c6-acbc-4b20-87bb-558c622a2be5.png)